Kaibab National Forest

 The Boundary Fire burned on both the Coconino and Kaibab National Forests.
 A transition to a local Type 4 organization will occur on July 1st.

 |Current as of|

 |Date of Origin||Thursday June 01st, 2017 approx. 02:02 PM|

 |Location||On Kendrick Mountain 17 miles northwest of Flagstaff.|

-Heavy dead and down debris from the Pumpkin Fire in 2000.
+Timber and litter in understory, short grass, and heavy logging slash.
+Heavy down and dead debris from Pumpkin Fire in 2000.

 |Projected Incident Activity|

 Pockets of ground fuels on the higher slopes continue to consume however there is very little fire activity near the containment lines and roads at the bottom of Kendrick Mountain.